-When the BGP operational state criterion is specified, the system monitors the operational state of the BGP sessions.
+When the BGP operational state criterion is specified, the system monitors the operational state of all BGP sessions configured on the node.
 If all the BGP sessions are operationally down for a specified failure-duration, the system performs a SIM failover and attempts to establish cellular service using the other SIM.
-See Failure Duration for more information.
+See Failure duration for more information.